1. Committee and process for addressing grievances

 ISPL GRIEVANCE REDRESSAL POLICY AND PROCEDURES

 1.2.
-The Code of Conduct of ISPL lays down guidelines for general ethical behaviours of staff and professionalism.
-All employees of ISPL should adhere to professional behaviour in interaction both within the organisation as well as with the clients and external parties.
+The Code of Conduct of ISPL lays down guidelines for general ethical behaviors of staff and professionalism.
+All employees of ISPL should adhere to professional behavior in interaction both within the organization as well as with the clients and external parties.

 1.3.
 The Fair Practice Code of ISPL lays down guidelines for fair practices with respect to stakeholders in Assessments.